Communications in Healthcare: Best Practices

 What the Rules Say

-The HIPAA Conduit Exception Rule allows HIPAA covered entities to conduct business with certain vendors without having to enter into a business associate agreement.
-If a third party does not access or retain PHI, they may be able to operation under the Conduit Exception Rule instead of signing a BAA
+The HIPAA Conduit Exception Rule allows HIPAA covered entities to conduct business with certain types of vendors without a business associate agreement.

-Mail carriers and friendly neighborhood UPS drivers don’t have access to PHI, nor do they retain a copy of the information—they are simply conduits transmitting information from point A to point B. Third parties that transmit PHI without retaining or accessing the information other than on a random or infrequent basis as necessary to perform the services provided can operate under the HIPAA Conduit Exception Rule.
-The network a hospital or healthcare system uses to power their phones and 911 access would also fall under the conduit exception.
+For example, mail carriers and friendly neighborhood UPS drivers don’t have access to PHI, nor do they retain a copy of the information—they are simply conduits transmitting information from point A to point B.

 Bringing It Together

-HIPAA Compliance might seem like a major obstacle in bringing communications technology to healthcare, which is why it is important to choose an experienced partner who can serve as an advisor on best practices.
+HIPAA Compliance might seem like a major obstacle in bringing communications technology to healthcare, which is why it is important to choose an experienced provider.

-HIPAA regulations are in place to prevent sensitive information from falling into the wrong hands.
-Following these rules and regulations not only protect patient privacy, but protect covered entities and business associates from litigation and severe fines.
+HIPAA regulations are in place to prevent PHI from falling into the wrong hands.
+Following these rules and regulations can not only protect patient privacy, but protect covered entities and business associates from litigation and severe fines.

 Read for Part 2 of our mini series on navigating communications in healthcare, where we will focus on best practices for utilizing text messaging and key considerations when choosing a provider.